mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     **Celerity**

 name:     Dreamgazer<br>
-text:     When you replace this card, summon it on a random nearby space.
-Your General takes 2 damage.
+text:     When you replace this, summon it on a random space nearby your General, who takes 2 damage.

 name:     Fog<br>
 text:     **Dying Wish**: Put a random Battle Pet into your hand.